syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 ### Creating DateRange with Multiple DateTime

-Create an instance of DateRange with `StartDate` and `EndDate`.
-So that it return a collection of DateTime between these two dates.
+Create an instance of DateRange with `StartDate` and `EndDate` so that it returns a collection of DateTime between these two dates.

 {% tabs %}